 To resolve a Pell overpayment issue, call the Department of Education at 800-621-3115 (Toll Free).
 They will provide you with options to clear this issue.
 Once your overpayment is cleared, the Department of Education will provide you with an overpayment clearance letter that you can submit to the Kaplan University Financial Aid Office.
 After our review and approval, you will be again entitled to receive Title IV funds.

-Loan Limits According to your school level ( graduate or undergraduate), there is an established amount of funds you can borrow during a lifetime.
+According to your school level (graduate or undergraduate), there is an established amount of funds you can borrow during a lifetime.
 If you are close to reaching the limit or have exceeded it, you might not be able to borrow more to help you cover the cost of your tuition.

-You can check the status of your file and the history of your student loans by visiting the National Student Loan Data System (NSLDS).
+You can check the status of your file and the history of your student loans by visiting the NSLDS.
 If you have exceeded your loan limit, we have other options available to help you cover the cost of your tuition.
 Ask your Financial Aid Advisor about alternative loan options to fund your education.

 Request More Information

 To receive the Kaplan University Program Guide, including areas of study and associated career paths, please complete this information form.